CalumBeck/BSW-Data-Course/chapter1.md

 ```

-Now we're going to use a really useful tool, loops.
-Often we will need to do a similar task multiple times, and it can easier to use a loop rather than write out multiple lines of very similar code.

 In this task, we are going to use a `for` loop to create a list of square numbers.

 A square number can be made using `x**2`, which would give the square of `x`.

-We will also use the `range()` function, which produces a list of numbers, starting from 0, up to the number written inside the brackets
+We will also use the `range()` function, which produces a list of numbers, starting from 0, up to the number written inside the brackets.
+It is useful if you want to tell  a for loop to iterate a certain amount of times.

 `@instructions`
-Run the existing code to see an example of how the `for` loop and `range()` function work.
+Hit Run Code to see how the range function is used within the for loop.

-Then write your own for loop, adding the square numbers up to 10 to the empty list created for you.
+Write your own for loop, appending the square numbers up to 10 to the empty list created for you.

-Use the hint if you get stuck.
+Use the hint if you have forgotten how to append, or get stuck.

 `@hint`
 `List_of_Squares.append(i**2)` is the code to add the square of i to the list.
 Copy the example for loop, replacing the print statement with the append code.